Family says Navy Sailor, wife were shot during OfferUp sale in Portsmouth

 Frederick joined the Navy in January top of his class and married his love, Emily.
 They were stationed here in June.
 On Saturday night, they were using the OfferUp app to buy a cell phone from an 18-year-old girl.

-“My son just recently joined the Navy exceptional top 10% of his class his wife is pregnant and they were expecting their first child he had the whole world ahead of him and someone just took it away in a matter of seconds,” Frederick’s father said.
+"My son just recently joined the Navy...his wife is pregnant and they were expecting their first child.
+He had the whole world ahead of him and someone just took it away in a matter of seconds," Frederick's father said.

-According to Frederick’s father, his son agreed to meet at a home where the girl said she was at babysitting.
+According to Frederick's father, his son agreed to meet at a home where the girl said she was babysitting.

-He says his son knew immediately knew something wasn’t right.
+He says his son knew immediately something wasn't right.

 "When they pulled up, six individuals [came out] and then four others surrounded the car.
 There was one shooter and that one shooter is the one who approached the car and instantly started firing shots," the father said.